hoixw/pollev-notifier/README.md

 To install simply follow this guide:

 ```
+  0. Download files, extract, and place into folder

   1. Visit chrome://extensions in your browser.
   2. Ensure that the Developer mode checkbox in the top right-hand corner is checked.
   3. Click Load unpacked extension… to pop up a file-selection dialog.